-8.6 Upon termination of this Agreement by the Institution due to a Material Breach by Digital Theatre under Clause 8.3, the Institution (i) shall have the right to a pro-rata refund of 50% of the Licence Fee for any term of the licence remaining (for example: if the termination occurs at 6 months into the 12 month term, there will be 50% of the term remaining and the Institution will be reimbursed 25% of the Licence Fee) and (ii) shall cease to authorise online access to the Licensed Material by the Institution and Authorised Users.
+8.6 Upon termination of this Agreement by the Institution due to a Material Breach by Digital Theatre under Clause 8.3, the Institution (i) shall have the right to a pro-rata refund of the Licence Fee for the amount of Initial Term remaining and (ii) shall cease to authorise online access to the Licensed Material by the Institution and Authorised Users.

 9. ACKNOWLEDGEMENT AND PROTECTION OF INTELLECTUAL PROPERTY RIGHTS